All Episodes

 Somebody has to subsidize the employment of an illegal alien.

-Neither the employee nor the employer are paying all the taxes and other deductions required as a matter of law when you hire U.S. citizens or legal immigrants, and it only is discovered if a president appoints you to some job in the government, and then you have to fill out all your forms.
+Neither the employee nor the employer are paying all the taxes and other deductions required as a matter of law when you hire U.S. citizens or legal immigrants.

-And then of course it disqualifies you.
+And then, of course, it disqualifies you.

-I mean, you you go out and you create anarchy if some people have to follow the law and some people don't.
+You go out and you create anarchy if some people have to follow the law and some people don't.

 Go tell the school systems that are going broke and the emergency rooms that are closing that illegal immigration is a net benefit.